HAFL-WWI/FINTCH-publication-code/README.md

-# FINTCH-publication-code
+# FINT-CH Publications Code
-Repository with code for publications connected to the FINT-CH project
+This repository contains code needed to reproduce results for publications connected to the FINT-CH project.
+See consult the readme files in the individual publication's folder for details.